commenthol/storybook-tiny/README.md

 These storybooks are written using the framework where the components will be created in.

 The storybook provides a hash based router by story and an area to display the test/ story/ components only.

-No frills.
+Nothing fancy.

 Current supported (no-) frameworks: